cfatrane/nextjs-boilerplate/README.md

 Generate a basic Jest configuration file by running the following command `npm init jest@latest`

-This will take you through a series of prompts to setup Jest for your project, including automatically creating a `jest.config.ts`
+This will take you through a series of prompts to setup Jest for your project, including automatically creating a `jest.config.ts`.

+Jest will look for test files with any of the following popular naming conventions:

+- Files with `.js` suffix in `__tests__` folders.
+- Files with `.test.js` suffix.
+- Files with `.spec.js` suffix.

+The `.test.js` / `.spec.js` files (or the `__tests__`folders) can be located at any depth under the `src` top level folder.

+We recommend to put the test files (or `__tests__` folders) next to the code they are testing so that relative imports appear shorter.
+For example, if `App.test.js` and `App.js` are in the same folder, the test only needs to `import App from './App'` instead of a long relative path.
+Collocation also helps find tests more quickly in larger projects.

+To run test `yarn test`

 ## Translation 🗺️